SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/03-Async-Await.md

 "Async" functions consist of two parts:

-- `async` keyword - Placed in **front of the function's declaration**.
+- `async` keyword: Placed in **front of the function's declaration**.
 Specifies that the `await` keyword might be used with asynchronous operations inside the function.

-- `await` keyword - **Used only in "async functions"**.
+- `await` keyword: **Used only in "async functions"**.
 If placed before an asynchronous operation, **pauses the flow of the function until some value is returned**.

 Here is an example of how "async" functions are structured: